keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 Then I will go back and polish 4-8.
 Then I will submit 4-8 one by one to my advisor, and revise some more.

+### 22 July 2016 Meeting with Advisor

+This morning I met with my advisor.
+I gave him chapters 3 and 4.
+He said they were mostly good.
+He said:

+> My general sense -- I think this is actually shaping up very well.
+> Chapter 2 is very impressive.
+You draw on this extensive literature.
+Digging into this literature about teleological realism.
+You deploy that very nicely to create a space for what you want to go on to do.
+You've successfully scoped it down so that it fits within a chapter.
+Last time you didn't close the circle of the argument; this time you did.
+> Chapter 3.
+In terms of the pacing, and the writing.
+This is very good.
+I'm very happy with the direction.
+> Chapter 4 follows logically from what comes before.
+Seems a natural development.

+The biggest problem that he had was about the *normative* force of neo-Aristotelian naturalism.
+How ethical is the *ethical* naturalism?
+And how naturalistic is the ethical *naturalism*?
+This is a good problem to have.
+That is, his problem is with the premise of the project, not with any detail of my presentation or execution of the project.
+So that's happy news.

+I asked him about timelines.
+I have to give him Chapters 5 and 6, and then make the changes to 4 (if they are still needed).
+The editor I am paying to read and comment on 5 and 6 is still at work on them, but then I'll make some adjustments and pass them along.

+I'm glad I've been working on [formatting](/writing-tools).
+Now some of that early work is paying off.